tryton/tryton/doc/usage.rst

 Generate stock quantity issues
 ==============================

-You can define a `Scheduled Action <ir:model-ir.cron>` to generate the `Stock Quantity Issues <model-stock.quantity.issue>` periodically like the `Generate Stock Quantity Issues <wizard-stock.quantity.issue.generate>` wizard does.
+You can define a *Scheduled Action* to generate the `Stock Quantity Issues
+<model-stock.quantity.issue>` periodically like the `Generate Stock Quantity
+Issues <wizard-stock.quantity.issue.generate>` wizard does.